-Møre Boligkreditt AS acquires mortgages from Sparebanken Møre funded through the issuance of covered bonds, with equity and an established credit facility in the parent bank.
+Møre Boligkreditt AS acquires mortgages from Sparebanken Møre funded through the issuance of covered bonds, with paid in equity and a line of credit in the parent bank.

 Capital adequacy rules and regulations

 The EU's capital adequacy directive's purpose is to strengthen the stability in the financial system through more risk-sensitive capital requirements, better risk management and control, more stringent supervision and more information provided for the market.
 The capital adequacy directive is based on three pillars: